How are hospitals dealing with climate change? – DW – 10/15/2024

 Hospital rooftop farms and green operating rooms in the US

-Major extreme weather disasters like hurricanes Sandy in 2012 and Katrina in 2005, which brought down power lines and left patients stranded, showed that US hospitals weren't designed to deal with super-charged flooding and storms, according to health and climate NGO Health Care Without Harm.
+Major extreme weather disasters such as the hurricanes Sandy in 2012 and Katrina in 2005, which brought down power lines and left patients stranded, showed that US hospitals weren't designed to deal with supercharged flooding and storms, according to health and climate NGO Health Care Without Harm.

-But facilities such as Boston Medical Center in the country's northeast have established two rooftop farms to help deal with weather extremes.
+But facilities such as Boston Medical Center in the northeastern United States have established rooftop farms to help deal with weather extremes.
 The green spaces, which grow crops like bok choy and radishes that are used in the hospital kitchens and a food pantry for low-income locals, help reduce heat in the facilities, according to BMC.
 They also slow storm water runoff as plants directly collect and retain rainwater.

 Some US hospitals are going further and looking at ways to reduce their carbon footprint.
 Cleveland Clinic, a health care facility in the Midwestern state of Ohio, is working to make its operating rooms more environmentally friendly by reducing waste, energy use and greenhouse gas emissions.
 Operating rooms require a lot of energy to run and produce a lot of waste.